 Top-k algorithm.
 The traditional Top-k method aims to return the top k answers that are closest to the expected value.
 The main idea is to filter a series of candidate matches constructed according to the similarity criterion so as to obtain the answer that matches the target value.
 Each step of KGQA, such as named entity recognition, entity disambiguation, and entity linking, results in a ranked Top-k list.
 The whole question answering process is the Top-k retrieval of multi-link ranking mechanism fusion.
-The main methods are Fagin algorithm and threshold algorithm, and the core task is to sort the candidates of multiple dimensions, and then calculate according to a specific pruning strategy(Auer et al., 2008).
-For example, (Christmann et al., 2021) fused the quantitative scores such as semantic coherence of candidate items, connectivity of knowledge graph, relevance to the question, etc., to reduce the candidate domain in knowledge question answering, and then used the threshold algorithm to filter the score list of multiple indicators to obtain the most relevant candidate neighborhood to the question.
-(Wang et al., 2021) filtered the semantically weighted scores of edges using upper and lower bound filtering and defined a star Top-k query scheme with early termination of matching.
+The main methods are Fagin algorithm and threshold algorithm, and the core task is to sort the candidates of multiple dimensions, and then calculate according to a specific pruning strategy (Auer et al., 2008).
+For example, Christmann, Roy & Weikum (2022) fused the quantitative scores such as semantic coherence of candidate items, connectivity of knowledge graph, relevance to the question, etc., to reduce the candidate domain in knowledge question answering, and then used the threshold algorithm to filter the score list of multiple indicators to obtain the most relevant candidate neighborhood to the question.
+Wang et al. (2021) filtered the semantically weighted scores of edges using upper and lower bound filtering and defined a star Top-k query scheme with early termination of matching.
 Top-k query is related to the quality of answers.
-However, the traditional Top-k query is presented in the form of a single answer list, which cannot reflect the standard answers of multi-answer questions, including the number and answer of answers.
+However, the traditional Top-k query is presented in the form of a single answer list, which cannot reflect the standard answers of multi-answer questions, including the number and accuracy of answers.
 MATQA extends the single-answer display form to a multi-answer one, which can better ensure the quality in multi-answer question answering.

-Multi-answer Question Retrieval based on Unstructured Text Sources.
+Multi-answer question retrieval based on unstructured text sources.
 Unstructured text sources often organize knowledge in the form of articles or paragraphs and are crucial in the field of question answering.
+In practice, multiple-answer questions play an important role in various assessment methods (Maheen et al., 2022).
 Open-domain question answering based on multi-paragraph multi-answer reasoning challenges the ability to comprehensively utilize evidence from large-scale corpora.
 Due to the ambiguity and openness of questions, a question often has multiple correct answers.
 Predicting the answer contained in each paragraph in turn after retrieving the reordered paragraphs has become the mainstream question answering paradigm in this field.
-AMBIGNQ(Min et al., 2020) uses Bert model to sort paragraphs and generate answers in turn.
-(Shao and Huang, 2022) proposed the "recall and reverification" framework to separate the reasoning process of each answer and used the new evidence obtained from recall to verify the answer.
+Pre-trained models are widely used in question and answer systems (Ahmed et al., 2023), for example, AMBIGNO (Min et al., 2020) uses BERT model to sort paragraphs and generate answers in turn.
+Shao & Huang (2022) proposed the "recall and revalidation" framework to separate the reasoning process of each answer and used the new evidence obtained from recall to verify the answer.
 Although unstructured multi-answer question answering has received extensive attention, the multi-answer question answering based on structured data cannot meet the needs of obtaining all correct answers to the question.
 Therefore, it is of great practical significance to extend multi-answer question to knowledge graph question answering.